logto-io/docs/docs/docs/recipes/customize-sie/bring-your-ui.md

 Note: The whole Logto project is a [pnpm monorepo](https://pnpm.io/workspaces), and you can find workspace protocol dependencies in package.json.
 Replace it with regular semver if you are not using pnpm, and want to run it as a standalone project.

+### Sample projects

+Here's a collection of sample projects to help you get started quickly.
+Please check out the [Logto Experience project](https://github.com/logto-io/experience-samples) GitHub repo for details.

-Moreover, we are working on providing more simplified and scenario-based sample projects to cover the most common use cases.
+Moreover, we'll continue working on providing more simplified and scenario-based sample projects to cover the most common use cases.
 Stay tuned for our future updates!

 ## Interact with Logto Experience API